dtcenter/MET/met/docs/Users_Guide/grid-stat.rst

   }

 The **fourier** entry is a dictionary which specifies the application of the Fourier decomposition method.
 It consists of two arrays of the same length which define the beginning and ending wave numbers to be included.
 If the arrays have length zero, no Fourier decomposition is applied.
 For each array entry, the requested Fourier decomposition is applied to the forecast and observation fields.
 The beginning and ending wave numbers are indicated in the MET ASCII output files by the INTERP_MTHD column (e.g. WV1_0-3 for waves 0 to 3 or WV1_10 for only wave 10).
 This 1-dimensional Fourier decomposition is computed along the Y-dimension only (i.e. the columns of data).
 It is applied to the forecast and observation fields as well as the climatological mean field, if specified.
 It is only defined when each grid point contains valid data.
 If any input field contains missing data, no Fourier decomposition is computed.

-The available wave numbers start at 0 (the mean across each row of data) and end at (Nx+1)/2 (the finest level of detail), where Nx is the X-dimension of the verification grid.
+The available wave numbers start at 0 (the mean across each row of data) and end at (Nx+1)/2 (the finest level of detail), where Nx is the X-dimension of the verification grid:

-The **wave_1d_beg** entry is an array of integers specifying the first wave number to be included.
-The **wave_1d_end** entry is an array of integers specifying the last wave number to be included.
+* The **wave_1d_beg** entry is an array of integers specifying the first wave number to be included.

+* The **wave_1d_end** entry is an array of integers specifying the last wave number to be included.

 _____________________

+.. _gradient:

+:ref:`gradient <gradient>`

 .. code-block:: none

-  grad = {
+  gradient = {
      dx = [ 1 ];
      dy = [ 1 ];
    }

 The **gradient** entry is a dictionary which specifies the number and size of gradients to be computed.
 The **dx** and **dy** entries specify the size of the gradients in grid units in the X and Y dimensions, respectively. **dx** and **dy** are arrays of integers (positive or negative) which must have the same length, and the GRAD output line type will be computed separately for each entry.
 When computing gradients, the value at the (x, y) grid point is replaced by the value at the (x+dx, y+dy) grid point minus the value at (x, y).
 This configuration option may be set separately in each **obs.field** entry.

 ____________________

+.. _distance_map:

+:ref:`distance_map <distance_map>`

 .. code-block:: none